Elgoh/PubSubApp/README.md

 # docker-kafka-cluster

-docker-kafka-ckuster allows to deploy a kafka multi node cluster (3 brokers, 1 zookeeper) with docker.
+docker-kafka-cluster allows to deploy a kafka multi node cluster (3 brokers, 1 zookeeper) with docker.

 Unable to follow the guide in OTOT pdf thus I used 1 zookeeper instead.
 Better to learn from a working code than none at all.